Score plateau

 You are studying the same material on repeat

 Repeating the same practice questions teaches you the answers, not the skill.
-After 2–3 attempts on the same item, switch to fresh content.
-You need breadth of exposure, not depth on memorised items.
+After 2–3 attempts on the same item, switch to fresh practice content.
+You need breadth of exposure — try our bank of most repeated PTE questions for variety without losing relevance.

 Action plan